OluwatosinOni-gif/Lita_Class_Documentation/README.md

 - Sales forecasting and trend analysis.
 - Customer segmentation and targeted marketing campaigns.
 - Integration of online and offline sales channels.

+### Outcome
+The project aims to provide Korex Travel and Logistics with actionable insights into their monthly sales performance, helping them stay competitive, improve customer satisfaction, and grow their business sustainably